 What were your favorite parts of the day?

 In the morning before our 3pm ceremony, we loaded up two huge SUVs with our friends and took a tour around Grand Teton National Park.
 It was full of laughter, group photos and breathtaking views.
-When wedding time came, and I walked down the dirt path on the snake river at Schwabacher landing, there was a guitarist playing You and Me; I was surprised that Andy was tearing up.
+When wedding time came, and I walked down the dirt path, there was a guitarist playing You and Me; I was surprised that Andy was tearing up.
 We had just had a ceremony in Cincinnati 48 hr prior so I thought the crying was done.
 No, this ceremony was more heartfelt, as we shared our own vows and promised to always live a life of adventure together.

 Do you have any advice for couples planning a destination weddings now?